AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 So, here we have created 3 level hierarchy which is as follows:

-- `QuickActionDocParams`: This contains the common inputs for all QA
+- `QuickActionDocParams`: This contains the common inputs for all QA.
 - `<Image / Video>QuickActionDocParams extends QuickActionDocParams`: This contains the inputs relevant for a particular QA type (Image/Video/PDF).
 - `<API-Specific>QuickActionParams extends Image/VideQuickActionParams`: inputs specific for a particular API